PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-06 11:53:54
+Last updated: 2024-04-06 11:55:00
-Random Quote: That girl was just crying.
-She's so sad and defenseless... anyone have a condom? - Barney Stinson
+Random Quote: Anything sounds weird, if you say it a  undred times.
+Bowl.
+Bowl.
+Bowl... - Ted Mosby